-Numerous lenders offer other types of educational loans for creditworthy students.
-A complete financial aid file is required before VC will certify an alternative loan application.
+Numerous lenders offer other types of variable rate educational loans for creditworthy students.
+Alternative loans are provided without consideration of financial need and are usually a last option after more economical sources are exhausted.
+A complete financial aid file is required before Vernon College will certify an alternative loan application.
 Alternative loans will follow the same disbursement policies as subsidized and unsubsidized loans.